Upcoming Shows - 1 more to go!

 * Early American Life Magazine *

-I am included in the 2019 Directory of Traditional American Crafts
+I am included in the 2021 Directory of Traditional American Crafts.

-My sgraffito bowl is featured in the August 2017 issue.
+My sgraffito plate is pictured on page 66 of the August 2021 issue.